jonkaya/googleplayscraper/README.md

 ###Sample Scraper for Google Play Top Free Apps
 ####========================

-A project for scraping top 500 free apps on Google Play and store on a local Sqlite database.
+A project for scraping top 500 free apps on Google Play using scrapy and store on MongoDB.

 To use this project follow these steps:

 .
 Create your working environment
 .
 Clone project
 .
-Install additional dependencies
+Installation of Dependencies
 .
 Running Project
-.
-Run Scraper

 ####Working Environment